Your failed product launch was probably doomed earlier

 You probably noticed that we combined two topics here… B2B front-end innovation and product launch.
 So should you if you want great new product launches.
 You can learn more by checking out our e-books on each topic.

-Better yet, learn how to master both topics by attending our public workshops on New Product Blueprinting and LaunchStar B2B product launch.
+Better yet, learn how to master both topics by attending our open workshops on New Product Blueprinting and LaunchStar B2B product launch.
 When you link early-stage marketing with late-stage marketing—using the world’s leading B2B methodologies—your customers will stop yawning and take notice.
 Then everyone will know what you do in marketing.